placi0325/spring-and-morty/README.md

   <h3 align="center">Spring and Morty</h3>

   <p align="center">
-    A fullstack project for browsing Rick and Morty related material with users.
+    A fullstack project for browsing Rick and Morty related material with user management.
     <br />
     <a href="https://github.com/placi0325/spring-and-morty"><strong>Explore the docs »</strong></a>
     <br />